 Eating healthy is good for your body and will help your mood overall.
 The easiest way to improve your diet is to cut out junk food.
-Avoid foods high in refined sugar and foods packed with saturated fats.
-Incorporate healthy foods into your diet, including:
+A simple way to improve your diet is to limit foods high in refined sugar and saturated fats while incorporating healthier foods including:

-Omega-3s and omega-6s are two types of healthy fatty acids.
+Omega-3s and omega-6s are two types of heart-healthy fatty acids.
 These can be found in: